rbreaves/kinto/README.md

 It also retains some of the most commonly used system level shortcut keys, such as Cmd-C/V, Cmd-Tab, and Ctrl-Tab among others.
 You will keep seamless copy & paste between all apps, ability to switch Windows while still using the physical Cmd/Alt key position; switch tabs in your favorite terminals, code editors, or web browsers.
 Depending on your OS and/or Desktop Environment you may also be able to switch Virtual Desktop environments the same way as well and other basic system level shortcuts.

 If your OS and macOS have similar functionality on the system level, but only differ by a slight difference of a shortcut command then Kinto likely supports it already.
 If Kinto doesn't have what you need then you can open up a support ticket and it will be added.
 You can also fork the project to add the fix and I will merge it via a PR you make.

+Additionally, if you are using a cross-platform app and if it happens to have a few shortcut keys that differ then that can very easily be added to either the kinto.py or kinto.ahk configuration files which on Windows is located here `~/.kinto/kinto.ahk` and on Linux it can be found here `~/.config/kinto/kinto.py`.
+More info can be found here [Shortcut Creation (Xkeysnail)](#Shortcut-Creation-Xkeysnail) for Linux.

 ## What does Kinto require?